Install Reporting Services Native Mode Report Server

 Open Reporting Services Configuration Manager and confirm you can connect to the report server.

-Open your browser with administrative privileges and connect to the web portal, for example
+Open your browser with administrative privileges and connect to Reporting Services Report Manager, for example

 Open your browser with administrative privileges and connect to the Reporting Services report server page.
 For example,

 For more information, see the Native section of the following two topics:

 Install Native Mode with the Command Line

 The following example includes the Database Engine Service because it is required for a default configuration.

 setup /q /ACTION=install /FEATURES=SQL,RS,TOOLS /INSTANCENAME=MSSQLSERVER /SQLSYSADMINACCOUNTS="BUILTIN\ADMINISTRATORS" /RSSVCACCOUNT="NT AUTHORITY\NETWORK SERVICE" /SQLSVCACCOUNT="NT AUTHORITY\NETWORK SERVICE" /AGTSVCACCOUNT="NT AUTHORITY\NETWORK SERVICE" /RSSVCSTARTUPTYPE="Manual" /RSINSTALLMODE="DefaultNativeMode"